wbcsd/data-exchange-protocol/README.md

 # About this repository

-This repository contains technical specifications for the Pathfinder Network:
+This repository contains technical specifications for the PACT Network:

 1. [Technical Specifications for PCF Data Exchange (Version 1.0.1)](spec/index.bs)
 2. [Technical Specifications for PCF Data Exchange (Version 2.1.0)](spec/v2/index.bs)